Living Wage Employer

 For under 25s, the minimum wage rates also take into account affordability for employers.

 We want to ensure that all our employees earn a wage that meets the costs of living.
 Not just the minimum set by the Government.

 By paying the real Living Wage we are voluntarily taking a stand, along with other like minded employers, to ensure our employees can earn a wage which is enough to live on.
 That basic fairness is at the heart of what the Living Wage campaign is trying to achieve and why we choose to go further than the Government minimum.

-An independent study found that more than 80% of London Living Wage employers believe that implementing the real Living Wage had enhanced the quality of the work of their staff.
-Two thirds of employers reported a significant impact on recruitment and retention within their organisation, while absenteeism had fallen by 25% on average.
+More than 80% of London Living Wage employers believe that implementing the real Living Wage had enhanced the quality of the work of their staff.
+Two thirds of employers reported a significant impact on recruitment and retention within their organisation.
+Absenteeism had fallen by 25% on average.
 70% of employers felt that the Living Wage had increased consumer awareness of their organisation’s commitment to be an ethical employer.